chinamike65/hugo-tuolesi/content/book2/book2en.md

 The people he talked about would die the next day, which was very effective.

-Later, the owner of this family went to Master Huadan Sangwu, knelt in front of Master Huadan Sangwu and explained the situation of his children in detail, and asked the master to exorcise the demons.
+Later, the head of this family went to Master Huadan Sangwu, knelt in front of him and explained the situation of his child in detail, and asked the master to exorcise the demons.

-Master Huadan Sangwu said: "Is it possible, I want to try it first.
+Master Huadan Sangwu said: "Is it possible, but I want to try something first.

-Take my rosary beads, take them down, put them one by one around the wall of your house, then put a pair of my shoes on either side of the door, and then put this seat cushion on the roof on which I sit, See what works.
+Take my rosary beads, take them down, put them one by one around the wall of your house, then put a pair of my shoes on either side of the door, and then put this seat cushion I am sitting on up on the roof.
+Let's see what happens.

-After the owner of the house did so, the Demon King said, "Oh, I want to run up, and the Great Weed is pressing me on it.
-Around this wall are the soldiers of the Yama King, and two wrathful deities are guarding it. there at the door.
+After the head of the household did this, the Demon King said, "Oh, I want to run up, and the Great Weed is pressing me on it.
+Around this wall are the soldiers of King Yama, and two wrathful deities are guarding it.
+There at the door.

-I really regret it now, why did I stay here for so long?
-"The Demon King cried.
+I really regret it now, why did I stay here for so long? "

+The Demon King cried.

-Seeing this, the owner of this family went to report to Master Huadan Sangwu.
+Seeing this, the head of this family went to report to Master Huadan Sangwu.

-Master Huadan Sangwu said, "Then I will go."
+Master Huadan Sangwu said, "I will come now."

 As soon as Master Huadan Sangwu arrived at their home, the Demon King knelt down in front of Master Huadan Sangwu and said, "Forgive us, you forgive us all beings of the devil's way!"

-The master said, "I can't forgive you, all of you, the living beings of the devil's way, from now on.
-Can't hurt anyone in the future.
+The master said, "I can't forgive you, all of you, the living beings of the devil's way.
+From now on you can't hurt anyone in the future.

-The Demon King said, "Our demonic beings are many times more numerous than your human beings!"
+The Demon King said, "We demonic beings are many times more numerous than your human beings!
 We, the demonic beings, suck people's spirit, qi and blood, and people's energy, and we rely on this to live.

-You are merciful to people, and we are also a type of sentient beings.
-You must also show great mercy!
-"The Demon King asked.
+You are merciful to people, and we are also a type of sentient being.
+You must also show great mercy! "

-Master Huadan Sangwu thought about it and said, "Yes, from now on, you can't harm the sentient beings who recite Master Tsongkhapa's prayer 108 times a day."
+Master Huadan Sangwu thought about it and said, "Yes, but from now on, you can't harm the sentient beings who recite Master Tsongkhapa's prayer 108 times a day."

 The devil said, "Okay!
 I swear that we will never harm the sentient beings who recite Master Tsongkhapa's prayer one hundred and eight times a day, nor will we absorb their spirit, their blood, or their energy.

-If among our demonic beings, anyone harms someone who has recited Master Tsongkhapa's prayers one hundred and eight times, the demon's head will be split into ten pieces, and its body will be split into 10,000 pieces.
-"So swore.
+If among our demonic beings, anyone harms someone who has recited Master Tsongkhapa's prayers one hundred and eight times, the demon's head will be split into ten pieces, and its body will be split into 10,000 pieces. "

-Therefore, from now on, all beings of the demonic way will never harm those who recite the prayers of Master Tsongkhapa.
+Therefore, from then on, all beings of the demonic way will never harm those who recite the prayers of Master Tsongkhapa.

 If you are afraid of ghosts, you can recite this prayer; if you are afraid of demons, it is better to recite this prayer.

-When reciting, it is even more special for everyone to recite in Tibetan: Ming Mei Zhewei has seen the hot sex Zhimai in person, Wang Bo Jiang Bei Sang Du Hong Ma Lu Jiong Zai Sang Wei De Gang Cen Ke Bei Zu Jian Tsong Kaba Losangdha Bechara Sowadi and everyone followed Master's Tibetan accent to learn this prayer meeting.
+When reciting, it is even more special for everyone to recite in Tibetan:

+>
+>Objectless compassion, Chenrezig,
+>
+>Lord of stainless wisdom, Manjushri,
+>
+>Conquering Mara’s hordes, Vajrapani,
+>
+>Crown jewel of the Sages of the Land of Snows, Tsongkhapa,
+>
+>Lobsang Drakpa, at your feet, I pray.
+>

+Everyone followed Master's Tibetan accent to learn this prayer.

 There are many visualizations about this, and today I will tell you about visualizations.